White Rose Care Centre

 Home Maintenance

-The home is supported by two employees who oversee the day-to-day maintenance.
+The home continues to be supported by two employees who oversee the day-to-day maintenance.

 Mealtime Experience